Yippee-Gadzooks/yg-uoslib/README.md

 # yg-uoslib

-An Electron application with Vue and TypeScript
+An unofficial application for store and watch content from sociallib.

 ## Recommended IDE Setup